carbon-footprint/carbon-footprint.github.io/_posts/2020-02-08-weve-had-one-yes.md

 We learned about the princess who was whisked away to a dimension of hell, where she was imprisoned by a demon.
 Growing old in its dungeon, she was stumbled upon by a wayward warrior who stole her arm, as proof of his discovery.
-Returning to the physical world, now as a demon herself, she wins an interview with the warrior and persuades him to show her the rotten arm by appealing to his vanity.
+Returning to the physical world, now as a demon herself she wins an interview with the warrior and persuades him to show her the rotten arm by appealing to his vanity.
-As soon as it is produced, she snatches it up and runs away, reunited with her erstwhile limb at long last!
+As soon as it is produced she snatches it up and runs away, reunited with her erstwhile limb at long last!

 Another tale tells of a racoon-dog demon who, taking pity upon a woodcutter, turns itself into a teapot for his use.
 After a time the teapot comes into possession of a monk who carefully and regularly polishes and cleans it.